 Can Stairlifts Fit Two-Story Homes With Curved Narrow Stairs?

 Many two-story homes feature either 90-degree or true-180-degree stairs, but not both.
 This is where the stairs change direction.
 A stairlift can only travel to a particular house floor.
 The customer will have to switch from one to the other before getting out of the chair.

-They are some reasons on can stairlifts fit on any stairs.
-You should be aware of the following facts concerning curved stairlifts: They are pricey.
+There are some reasons why stairlifts can’t always fit on any stairs.
+You should know the following facts concerning curved stairlifts: They are pricey.
 You should consider whether the financial gain you would get if you sell the stairlift before it is designed and completed is adequate to cover the additional expense.
-A straight or curved stairlift can be installed from the current stairs in your home and mounted elsewhere whether that is to somewhere else in the home or to someone else.
+A straight or curved stairlift can be installed from the current stairs in your home and mounted elsewhere, whether somewhere else in the home or to someone else.